DaanMth/secondVersion/sprint-1.md

 <br>Both these documents really gave me a better understanding on UX designing and really helped me this internship making and designing with a purpose.
 I really think the user experience got better with these documents and this will definitely help me in the future as well

 ## Researching the platform
-Because I didn't really have an understanding of the back-end yet I wanted to make a [research document](uploads/bcceeb817e923ca09873eb76fe138cf9/Research_ThingsDB.pdf) on this as well, where I'd figure out how to work with ThingsDB and along the way write down the stuff that I encounter, this really helped me get to know the platform better and while writing down how to set it up it alsof gave me a reminder on how to do so if I would forget how to.
+Because I didn't really have an understanding of the back-end yet I wanted to make a [research document](uploads/bcceeb817e923ca09873eb76fe138cf9/Research_ThingsDB.pdf) on this as well, where I'd figure out how to work with ThingsDB and along the way write down the stuff that I encounter, this really helped me get to know the platform better and while writing down how to set it up it also gave me a reminder on how to do so if I would forget how to.
 In this document I have written down all the specific things that is provided in ThingsDB and I also tested specific functionalities to see if I got the hang of it.

 ## Is it possible?